nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 InventoryBook data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

+### Scroll through command history

+OneShelf commands are traversable much like Window's command prompt with the arrow up key traversing into previous commands and arrow down key traversing into next commands.

 ### Undo `[Coming Soon]`